ravisandhi17/Ubuntu-Apache-Web-Server-Project/README.md

 This project demonstrates how to set up a fully working Apache web server on Ubuntu Linux inside a VirtualBox environment and host a custom HTML webpage.

-The webpage is customized with my name (Ravi) and serves as a simple portfolio-style landing page hosted on a local server.
+The webpage is customized with my name (Ravi Kumar) and serves as a simple portfolio-style landing page hosted on a local server.

 # Technologies Used